Contingency Planning, Meaning, Features, Scopes, Steps, Importance and Challenges

 Administrative planning depends heavily on the consistency of strategic directions set by top management.
 However, if policies, priorities, or goals are frequently changed at the top level, it becomes difficult for middle managers to create stable and actionable plans.
 Constant changes can lead to confusion, rework, and loss of motivation among planning teams and staff.
 It also increases administrative costs and delays.
 To overcome this challenge, there must be better communication and alignment between top and middle management, along with more predictable and consistent strategic direction.

-Strategic Planning, Characteristics, Challenges
+Strategic Planning, Introduction, Meaning, Characteristics, Components, Process, Purpose, Roles, Benefits and Challenges

-Characteristics of Strategic Planning:
+Characteristics of Strategic Planning

 • Goal-Oriented